akka/akka/akka-contrib/docs/receive-pipeline.rst

 Interceptors
 ------------
-So how does an interceptor look?
-Well, Interceptors are defined by decorator functions of type :class:`Receive => Receive`, where it gets the inner :class:`Receive` by parameter and returns a new :class:`Receive` with the decoration applied.
-Most of the times your decorators will be defined as a regular :class:`Receive` with cases for the messages of your interest and at some point delegate on the inner :class:`Receive` you get by parameter.
-We will talk about ignored and unhandled messages later.
+Multiple interceptors can be added to actors that mixin the :class:`ReceivePipeline` trait.
+These interceptors internally define layers of decorators around the actor's behavior.
+The first interceptor defines an outer decorator which delegates to a decorator corresponding to the second interceptor and so on, until the last interceptor which defines a decorator for the actor's :class:`Receive`.

+The first or outermost interceptor receives messages sent to the actor.

+For each message received by an interceptor, the interceptor will typically perform some processing based on the message and decide whether or not to pass the received message (or some other message) to the next interceptor.

+An :class:`Interceptor` is a type alias for :class:`PartialFunction[Any, Delegation]`.
+The :class:`Any` input is the message it receives from the previous interceptor (or, in the case of the first interceptor, the message that was sent to the actor).
+The :class:`Delegation` return type is used to control what (if any) message is passed on to the next interceptor.

 A simple example
 ----------------
-We have the simplest :class:`Receive` possible, it just prints any type of message, and we decorate it to create an interceptor that increments :class:`Int` messages and delegates the result to the inner (printer) :class:`Receive`.
+To pass a transformed message to the actor
+(or next inner interceptor) an interceptor can return :class:`Inner(newMsg)` where :class:`newMsg` is the transformed message.

+The following interceptor shows this.
+It intercepts :class:`Int` messages, adds one to them and passes on the incremented value to the next interceptor.

-.. includecode:: @contribSrc@/src/test/scala/akka/contrib/pattern/ReceivePipelineSpec.scala#interceptor
+.. includecode:: @contribSrc@/src/test/scala/akka/contrib/pattern/ReceivePipelineSpec.scala#interceptor-sample1

 Building the Pipeline
 ---------------------
-So we're done defining decorators which will create the interceptors.
-Now we will see how to plug them into the Actors to construct the pipeline.

-To give your Actor the ability to pipeline the receive, you'll need to mixin with the :class:`ReceivePipeline` trait.
-It has two methods for controlling the pipeline, :class:`pipelineOuter` and :class:`pipelineInner`, both receiving a decorator function.
+To give your Actor the ability to pipeline received messages in this way, you'll need to mixin with the :class:`ReceivePipeline` trait.
+It has two methods for controlling the pipeline, :class:`pipelineOuter` and :class:`pipelineInner`, both receiving an :class:`Interceptor`.
 The first one adds the interceptor at the beginning of the pipeline and the second one adds it at the end, just before the current Actor's behavior.

-In this example we mixin our Actor with :class:`ReceivePipeline` trait and we add :class:`Increment` and :class:`Double` interceptors with :class:`pipelineInner`.
+In this example we mixin our Actor with the :class:`ReceivePipeline` trait and we add :class:`Increment` and :class:`Double` interceptors with :class:`pipelineInner`.
 They will be applied in this very order.